josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 </ul>
 ```

-The HTML in that above example is a bit simple, but hopefully you get the gist.
+The HTML in the above example is a bit simple, but hopefully you get the gist.
 You may want to add other code, based on the frontmatter in your own blog posts.
-One thing definitely missing is a featured image URL, but you could also have excerpts or other content as well.
+(One thing definitely missing is a featured image/image URL, but you could also have excerpts or other content as well.)

 ![A list of our posts, each linked, on our /blog route.](/images/post_images/sveltekit-posts-list.png)

-## Adding adapter-static for prerendering
+## Prerendering with the static adapter

 **SvelteKit is server-rendered by default.** That's great, because server-side rendering is generally better for performance, accessibility, and SEO.
 However, that also means static prerendering (which is what we want) is opt-in.